-- Air dry your fabric or you can use dryer according to the fabric you used.
+- Air dry your fabric or you can use a dryer according to the fabric you used.

 - Iron the fabric to remove any wrinkles from the fabric that may be caused during dyeing.
 It will also give a good luster to the fabric.

 Tea dyeing is a very easy process.
 Give it a try at home and make your favorite dress look prettier.
-With these simple steps any one can easily dye the fabric using tea bags.
+With these simple steps, any one can easily dye the fabric using tea bags.
 Whether you want to dye or print by yourself at home, it is not that difficult at all.
-With some basic tools, enjoy to wear your apparels dyed or printed by yourself.
+With some basic tools, enjoy wearing your apparel dyed or printed by yourself.

 Salma Hasin the author of this site completed her BSc. in Textile Engineering (Wet Processing Engineering).
 She wants to share her knowledge to help students in their studies and businessman & entrepreneurs in their businesses in making wise decisions fast.